Use the Search Engine for any keyword or to find a particular garden by name

 Photo © Chelsea Physic Garden

 The Chelsea Physic Garden was founded in 1673, as the Apothecaries' Garden, with the purpose of training apprentices in identifying plants.
-The garden holds approximately 5000 taxa and the collection concentrates on medicinal plants and those of ethnobotanical interest, as well as rare and endangered species.
+The collection concentrates on medicinal plants and those of ethnobotanical interest, as well as rare and endangered species.

 Claremont Landscape Garden (NT) Portsmouth Road, Esher, Surrey.